3 armed men enter Memphis home; only 2 make it out alive

 Police have not said if the shooter will face any charges.

-Anyone with information on the home invasion is asked to call Crime Stoppers at 901-528-CASH.
+Anyone with information about the home invasion is asked to call Crime Stoppers at 901-528-CASH.

 © 2018 Cox Media Group.